 They come with open pockets which are shallower.
 These allow the infielders to get the ball quickly out of the gloves.
 Typically, the infield gloves are sized between 11.5 and 12.5 inches.

-Following are two of the best infield baseball gloves from top manufacturers.
+Following is one of the best infield baseball gloves recommended for you.

 The A2000 line-up from Wilson features some of the best gloves in every baseball category.
 This stands true for the infield gloves category as well.
 The A2000 1786 is one of the best infield baseball glove available on the market.